(Updated March 2017)

 - Explore two Mayan ruins: Chichén Itzá, one of the new Seven Wonders of the World, and Tulum, a sunny fortress built on cliffs overlooking one of the most iconic beaches in Mexico.

-- Swim, snorkel, or scuba dive in the clear, freshwater Dos Ojos cenote.
+- Swim, snorkel, or scuba dive in the clear, freshwater Dos Ojos Cenote.

-- Eat what Mexicans eat: seafood, tacos, and Yucatán specialties like panuchos and salbutes.
+- Eat what Mexicans eat: tacos, seafood, and Yucatán specialties like panuchos and salbutes.

 - Shop, party, get tan, and learn some Spanish, history, and culture.
-And, if time permits, explore more places in the region, including Isla Mujeres, Cozumel, the Cobá ruins, Xpu-Ha beach, and Mérida.

 Who is your Cancun and Mayan Riviera tour guide?

-Ted Campbell is a freelance writer, translator, and university teacher who has lived in Mexico for more than 6 years.
+Ted Campbell is a freelance writer, translator, and university teacher who has lived in Mexico for more than seven years.
 He travels extensively in the region, seeking out good deals and off-the-beaten-path destinations.
 Many of his travel articles and stories are published online and on his popular blog No Hay Bronca.

 Why should you buy this Cancun and Mayan Riviera guide?